Convert Your Tub Into a Walk-in Shower

-Converting your tub into a shower transforms a cramped bathroom into a more spacious and modern area.
+Converting your tub into a shower transforms a cramped bathroom into a more spacious, modern area.
 The easiest way to complete this job is with a DIY conversion kit.
-We'll walk you through how to take measurements, how to pick a model kit, then how to handle demolition for your shower conversion.
+We'll walk you through how to take measurements, pick a model kit and handle demolition for your shower conversion.

 Feeling confident in your DIY skillset?
 Read on to find out how to convert your bathtub into a shower yourself.
 If not, you may want to hire a contractor to handle the project.

 Shower Conversion FAQs

 How much does it cost to change a bathtub to a shower?